Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: METHODOLOGY

 \subsection{Evaluation Metrics}

 Our platform will quantitatively score the performance of the tested model under adversarial traffic flow.
 In the evaluation of autonomous driving, common single-frame metrics include no collisions (NC), drivable area compliance (DAC), ego progress (EP), time-to-collision (TTC), and comfort (C).
-Since we adopt real-world traffic slices, the ground-truth ego trajectory can be used as a reference, and the route completion (RC) can be derived.
-We also record the termination reason of each episode and determine whether the ego collides with surrounding vehicles, so the slice completion (SC) can be calculated after running all slices.
+Since we adopt real-world traffic segments, the ground-truth ego trajectory can be used as a reference, and the route completion (RC) can be derived.
+We also record the termination reason of each episode and determine whether the ego collides with surrounding vehicles, so the segment completion (SC) can be calculated after running all segments.

 The single-frame metrics indicate different aspects of driving performance.
 NAVSIM\cite{dauner2024navsim} proposed the PDMS by integrating these metrics, which has been widely adopted in both academia and industry, as shown in Eq. \ref{pdms}.
-Following this definition, we compute the average PDMS across the entire slice.
+Following this definition, we compute the average PDMS across the entire segment.
 The final closed-loop driving score (DS) is obtained by multiplying the average PDMS by the RC.